garagehive/garagehive.github.io/docs/garagehive-jobsheet-cancel-and-correct.md

 2. [Correcting a jobsheet](#correcting-a-jobsheet)

 ### Cancelling a jobsheet
 When you don't need to create a new jobsheet, you can use the **Cancel Document** function to cancel an existing one.
-Follow these instructions to cancel a jobsheet:
+Follow these steps to cancel a jobsheet:
 1. Select the **Posted & Archived Documents** from the role centre, and choose **Posted Jobsheets**.
 2. Within the **Posted Jobsheets** page, **Search** for the Jobsheet to cancel or select from the list.